A Soldier's Story: Major General William Crawford Gorgas

 Major General William Crawford Gorgas served as the president of the American Medical Association in 1909 and was appointed Surgeon General of the Army in 1914.

-Major General Gorgas again saved lives in World War I, and by insisting on better buildings and sanitation, World War I became the first war that more soldiers died from combat injuries than from infectious diseases.
+Major General Gorgas again saved lives in World War I, and by insisting on better buildings and sanitation, World War I became the first war in which more soldiers died from combat injuries than from infectious diseases.

 He retired from the Army in 1918 but continued his work in sanitation improvement until July 3, 1920, when Major General William Crawford Gorgas suffered from a stroke.
 He rests in Arlington Cemetery.